 - I lost my card.
 Where do I go?

 - How does MIT maintain high standards for quality and service?

-How do I enroll in an undergraduate meal plan?
+How do I enroll in a meal plan?

-To enroll in an undergraduate meal plan, visit the meal plan enrollment page.
+To enroll in a meal plan, visit the meal plan enrollment page.

 How do I change my meal plan?

-After September 18, present your card to the cashier to swipe your meal.
-After your swipe has been recorded, let the cashier know that you would like to use a Guest Pass and they will swipe your card again.
+After September 15, 2016, present your card to the cashier to swipe your meal.
+After your swipe has been recorded, let the cashier know that you would like to use a guest pass and they will swipe your card again.